intjelic/python-sfml/doc/sphinx/source/documentation/audio.rst

    .. method:: Music()

-      If you try to instantiate a :class:`sfml.audio.Music` directly, it will raise an error saying that you must use its specific constructors:
+      If you try to instantiate an :class:`sfml.audio.Music` directly, it will raise an error saying that you must use its specific constructors:
       :meth:`open_from_file` or :meth:`open_from_memory`.